-Running TAO Toolkit on Google Colab
+Running TAO on Google Colab#

 Google Colab provides access to free GPU instances for running compute jobs in the cloud.
-This page provides instructions for getting started with TAO Toolkit on Google Colab.
+This page provides instructions for getting started with TAO on Google Colab.

 Google Colab has some restrictions with TAO based on the limitations of the hardware and software available with the Colab Instances.
 You can view the limitations in the Notes section.